zulip/zulip/contrib_bots/lib/readme.md

-If your module requires Python modules that are not either part of the standard Python library or the Zulip API distribution, we ask that you put a comment at the top of your bot explaining how to install the dependencies.
+If your module requires Python modules that are not either part of the standard Python library or the Zulip API distribution, we ask that you put a comment at the top of your bot explaining how to install the dependencies/modules.

 Right now we don't support any kind of automatic build environment for bots, so it's currently up to the users